7 Platforms With Alternative Investments for Non-Accredited Investors

 - Minimum investment: $100

-You can sign up in a few minutes, browse through Arrived's investment properties, choose between long- or short-term rentals, and invest with just $100.
+Arrived makes it really easy to get started in real estate.
+You can sign up in a few minutes, browse through Arrived's investment properties, choose between long- or short-term rentals, and make your first investment with as little as $100.

 Here's how Arrived works: